You are the Sum of your Habits

 By: Ben Fogel

-I am confident that if you take ONE of these pieces of advice into action in 2023, you will see some pretty amazing success in your life.
-I am going to take the contrarian view here and say DON’T create New Years resolutions.
+I am confident that if you take ONE of these pieces of advice into action, you will see some pretty amazing success in your life.

-Instead, think of it this way – You are the SUM of your habits.
+Think of progress in your life in this way – You are the SUM of your habits.
 What you are doing today will help you build into who you are becoming tomorrow.
 Here are 6 things that will help you gain and keep momentum in 2023:

 1. The little things add up to the bigger things.
 The little things ARE the big things.
 Everything in life is cumulative